By: Dr. Noel Peterson

 As Patricia told me after completing her treatment, “you can get your life back”.
 Don’t let pain take over your life, come see us to begin your journey to feeling pain-free and more like yourself, starting as soon as that day.
 For more information and to schedule your treatment, call us at (503) 636-2734, or visit us at OregonRegenerativeMedicine.com.

-Dr. Noel Peterson is the Medical Director of the Center for Traditional Medicine P.C., and has practiced naturopathic medicine in Lake Oswego since 1978.
-He specializes in natural and regenerative cellular medicine, including Prolotherapy, PRP (Platelet Rich Plasma), and Stem Cell Regenerative Medicine, which utilizes adipose-derived stem cells, in Portland and Lake Oswego.
+Dr. Noel Peterson is the Medical Director of Oregon Regenerative Medicine , and has practiced naturopathic medicine in Lake Oswego since 1978.
+He specializes in natural and regenerative cellular medicine, including Prolotherapy, PRP (Platelet Rich Plasma), and Stem Cell Regenerative Medicine, which utilizes adipose-derived stem cells.
 He is one of only three physicians certified in Prolotherapy in the Pacific Northwest and the only physician certified in Prolotherapy in Northern Oregon and Southwest Washington.